-Strange – 31 Pages

 “You always were the best, Skip,” he said.
 “I’m sorry that I ever said otherwise.
 You take care of that dame of yours.
 She sounds like a real good egg.”

-“I will, and she is” I told him as the guard began escorting him back to his cell.
-As I exited the jail I pulled up my collar to shield my neck from the rain.
+“I will, and she is,” I told him as the guard began escorting him back to his cell.
+As I exited the jail I turned up my collar to shield my neck from the cold rain.

 What a beautiful day!
 I thought.

-Eventually Sadie and I got hitched and I had the lettering on the door to my office changed to read “Skip and Sadie Noir: Pirate Detectives”.
+Eventually Sadie and I got hitched and I had the lettering on the door to my office changed to read “SKIP & SADIE NOIR: PIRATE DETECTIVES”.

 The next time we went down to The Constipated Monkey we sat at the bar and Johnny asked us what we were drinking.